yyankowski/simplydate/README.md

 # SimplyDate
 A basic functional, non-mutating date-time manipulation library implemented in Typescript.
 It doesn't support time zones and is useful if you need basic and simple date formatting and manipulation.
+The library is a personal project and not ready for production!
+Use at your own risk.

 Usage:
 ```